The Bionow Awards were hosted recently at the Mere Golf Resort & Spa, Cheshire. The Awards Dinner showcases the...Read more

 Alun Davies is an independent business advisor and management consultant.
 He has over 20 years of hands-on commercial experience with early stage and high growth businesses in multiple sectors, including health care, technology, property, professional services and non profit.

 Alun’s roles have included Chief Executive of Sheffield Orthopaedics Limited, one of the UK’s leading independent orthopaedic health care providers, European Managing Director and Vice President of Marketing for Rockliffe, a Californian software company, and Commercial Director of FiLGROUP, a property development company involved in urban regeneration.
 He is also the Chairman of Leeds-based CASAC, one of the UK’s leading social enterprises.

-Dr Shikha Pitalia, experienced for over 20 years, was honoured to be GP of the year 2008, as awarded by the Royal College of General Practitioners, Mersey Deanery.
+Dr Shikha Pitalia, graduated from Manchester University and was honoured to be GP of the year in 2008, as awarded by the Royal College of General Practitioners, Mersey Deanery.

-Shikha pioneered the ‘Acute Visiting Scheme’, significantly reducing unscheduled admissions for the consortium in St Helens.
-Her work in urgent care and improving patient access has been nationally acclaimed, winning many awards including GP Enterprise Award (2009), NHS Live (2009) and NHS Alliance Acorn (2007) and was commended at the HSJ (2007) and NPAC (2009).
+Dr Pitalia is Governing Body member for St Helens CCG and previously chaired a GP Commissioning Consortium (2006-2012) across Wigan and St Helens with circa 100,000 patients.
+Shikha pioneered the ‘Acute Visiting Service’, significantly reducing unscheduled admissions for the consortium in St Helens.
+Her work in urgent care and improving patient access has been nationally acclaimed, winning many awards including GP Enterprise Award (2009), NHS Live (2009) and NHS Alliance Acorn (2007) and was highly commended at the HSJ Awards (2007 and 2012) and NAPC (2009).

 Subscribe for Updates